supervlabs/trusted-loot-box/dashboard/README.md

 ## Distributed Dashboard

 The dashboard is also available online.
-You can access it [here](https://trusted-loot-box.herokuapp.com/).
+You can access it [here](https://trusted-loot-box.onrender.com/).

-✅ TODO: Distribute the dashboard really and provide the link here.